-Student/Teacher personal owned devices are allowed ONLY on the District's wireless network.
-Other prohibited equipment is any network attached items including, but not limited to: hubs, switches, routers, wireless access points, splitters, network printers, or key loggers.
-Additions of any type of these items are Prohibited.
-Persons who introduce these devices on the Network will be subject to denial of access, and disciplinary actions, including termination for employees.
-All personal devices must have a current up-to-date antivirus subscription and all necessary security updates.
+Student/Staff personal-owned devices are currently allowed to be connected to the District's wireless network.
+Connecting these devices to the wired network, however, is strictly prohibited.
+The following is a list of devices that are also prohibited from connecting to the District network: switches, routers, wireless access points, splitters, network printers, and other such equipment.
+Persons who introduce these devices on the network will be subject to denial of access and disciplinary actions, including termination for employees.

 Users must not install network hardware or software that provides network services without the TMISD Technology Department approval.
 Users must not download, install or run security programs or utilities that reveal weaknesses in the security of a system.
 For example, TMISD users must not run password cracking programs, packet sniffers, network mapping tools, or port scanners while connected in any manner to the district's network infrastructure.
-Users must report any weaknesses in computer security and any incidents of possible misuse or violation of this agreement to the proper authorities by contacting the Technology Coordinator.
+Users must report any weaknesses in computer security and any incidents of possible misuse or violation of this agreement to the proper authorities by contacting the Technology Director.

-Purchases of new Equipment
+Purchases of New Equipment